 There is also a requirement for all UK establishments licensed under the Regulations to report Serious Adverse Events and Reactions (SAEARs) to NHSBT.

-If this incident is urgent and may affect the quality and safety of an organ for transplantation or the treatment of recipients or potential recipients then please urgently call the ODT Duty Office 0117 975 7580 and inform them.
+If this incident is urgent and may affect the quality and safety of an organ for transplantation or the treatment of recipients or potential recipients then please urgently call ODT Hub Operations 0117 975 7580 and inform them.
 This call should be followed by submitting via the shared learning portal.